coatyio/coaty-js/docs/man/developer-guide.md

 collection are retrieved.
 For details on how to specify object filters, take a look at the API documentation of class `ObjectFilter`.

 Optional join conditions can be specified to augment result objects by resolving object references to related objects and by storing them as extra properties (for details, see online documentation of `DbJoinCondition`).
-Typically, augmented result objects are transfered to other agent components as part of the Query - Retrieve communication event pattern, saving time for roundtrip events to look up related objects.
+Typically, augmented result objects are transfered to other agents as part of the Query - Retrieve communication event pattern, saving time for roundtrip events to look up related objects.

 However, you should take care that the extra properties of augmented objects are **not** stored in the database to avoid inconsistencies and to keep the